 This September (2010) marks the eighth year since e-watchman.com first came online.
-Over the years since then I’ve received numerous email inquiries about my identity and my history as one of Jehovah’s Witnesses and my present relationship with the Watchtower Society.
+Over the years since then, I’ve received numerous email inquiries about my identity, my history as one of Jehovah’s Witnesses and my present relationship with the Watchtower Society.

 Amazingly, I was not disfellowshipped at that time; the reason being, that I had not spoken about this issue with anyone in the congregation.
 Admittedly, though, I had not made fully known to the elders the whole range of my issues with the Watchtower nor the extent of my anonymous presence on the Internet.
 However, later that same year I undertook another more modest mail-out of an open letter entitled: Is It Time (for the Watchtower) to Say ‘We Are Sorry’?

-I will state here and now that the elders treated me kindly and fairly and I harbor no ill will towards them.
+I will state here and now that the elders treated me kindly and fairly and I harbor no ill will toward them.
 If I had been in their position, as I have been on a couple of dozen judicial cases that I had sat on as an elder myself, I would have made the same decision as they.
-I did not really want to be disfellowshipped.
-But I it seemed hypocritical for me to continue to publish anonymously – especially on the mailing campaign and the publication of a book.
+I did not really want to be disfellowshipped but it seemed hypocritical for me to continue to publish anonymously – especially on the mailing campaign and the publication of a book.

 Ultimately, I felt that the exposure of the Watchtower’s apostasy was more important than my good standing in the congregation.
 I was driven to speak out and try to shake things up, even at the cost of being branded as an apostate and losing a lifetime of friendships.
 Although I have suffered loss, I do not regret the actions I have taken.
 It had to be done.